Geodesic Viewshed

 The field specified for an observer parameter can be a string type that contains a numerical value and a unit.
 For example, if a string field is specified for elevation of observer locations, it can contain values such as 1500 meters.

-If this parameter is not specified, the observer elevation will be obtained from the input elevation surface using bilinear interpolation.
+If no value is specified, the observer elevation will be obtained from the input elevation surface using bilinear interpolation.
 If a numerical field is provided, the value contained in the field must be in the same unit as the z-unit of the input elevation surface.

 • Observer height specifies the height above ground for the observer locations.
 The options are as follows: